joellie43/HDQuality/README.md

 4. That Ticket is added to the HelpDesk's data, maintaining order of priority (left to right = least to most priority).
 5. The user is asked if he/she has any more problems.
 If the user inputs 0, the ID number is incremented by 1 and the process is repeated.
 If the user inputs 1, the prompting ends.
 ## Embellishments:
+ If the ArrayPriorityQueue has a size of larger than 6, the program randomly picks a number from 0-3, and solves that many problems following the ArrayPriorityQueue